 City Operations During COVID-19

-City Hall is closed through May 31, 2020 per Governor Jay Inslee’s "Stay Home, Stay Healthy" Proclamation.
+City Hall is closed until Phase 3 per Governor Jay Inslee’s Safe Start Washington plan.
 Most services can still be provided to the public as staff works remotely.
 A staff directory, including email addresses, can be found here.

-- Passport services are suspended through May 31, 2020.
+- Passport services are suspended until further notice.
 Many passport renewals, including name changes, can be done through the mail, and do not require you to visit a passport acceptance facility.
 Please visit the U.S. Department of State website for applications and additional information.

 - Fingerprinting services.